-Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for Cardiac Contractility Modulation (CCM) for Heart Failure, with an effective date of April 8, 2026.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for Cardiac Contractility Modulation (CCM) for Heart Failure, effective May 30, 2026.
 Here's what billing teams need to do.

 Quick-Reference Table